 There is nothing apparent to be gained by introducing the term “sinker loop” into the vocabulary of hand knitting.
 However, its ISO definition is of more than passing interest from the systematological perspective.
 It describes a looped connection between the stitches in adjacent wales, in addition to the vertical looped structures that form the individual wales.
 As noted above, that lateral connection is otherwise the structural attribute that differentiates crochet and knitting.

-The pivotal difference is that the two sides of each needle loop in a wale are in physical contact with the needle loop below it.
-In contrast, only one side of a sinker loop has contact with an adjacent needle loop.
-If seen as a terminological issue, describing this distinction would require an adjectival indication of the number of points of contact.
+The pivotal difference is that both sides of a needle loop are in physical contact with the needle loop below it in the same wale.
+In contrast, only one side of a sinker loop engages with the preceding needle loop in the same wale.
+If seen as a terminological issue, describing the difference between the number of points of contact would require its adjectival indication.
 Although of less immediate utility in a craftsperson’s glossary, that number can also be indicated directly.

 In fact, the number of points at which a knot crosses over itself is an important factor in the mathematical theory of knots.
 Papers on that topic are sometimes illustrated with the familiar looped structures of yarncraft, and an early (if not the earliest) such presentation is explicitly intended to be of use in describing and categorizing them.
 I’ll provide at least introductory detail about it in the following post.